 According to Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) data, Germany spent US$124 million on nutrition-specific projects in 2020 (see box); these are projects that are reported to the OECD Creditor’s Reporting System database under the ‘basic nutrition’ purpose code.
 Germany channels most of its nutrition-specific funding to maternal and child health.

-Interventions that address immediate causes of undernutrition and have the improvement of nutrition (i.e., support for exclusive breastfeeding, supplementary feeding, etc.) as their primary objective.
+Nutrition-specific: Interventions that address immediate causes of undernutrition and have the improvement of nutrition (i.e., support for exclusive breastfeeding, supplementary feeding, etc.) as their primary objective.

-Interventions that address underlying causes of malnutrition and that take into account cross-sector actions and impacts (i.e., improving access to diverse foods).
+Nutrition-sensitive: Interventions that address underlying causes of malnutrition and that take into account cross-sector actions and impacts (i.e., improving access to diverse foods).

 BMZ shapes Germany’s policy on nutrition

-The Ministry of Food and Agriculture (BMEL) is also a relevant actor in Germany’s engagement in the fight against malnutrition.
-It represents Germany at the UN’s Food and Agricultural Organization (FAO) and hosts the annual international conferences ‘Policies against Hunger’ and ‘Global Forum for Food and Agriculture’.
+The Federal Ministry for Economic Cooperation and Development (BMZ) shapes Germany’s policy on nutrition.
+It applies a multisectoral approach, combining nutrition-specific and nutrition-sensitive interventions.
+The Ministry of Food and Agriculture (BMEL) represents Germany at the UN’s Food and Agricultural Organization (FAO) and hosts the annual international conferences, ‘Policies against Hunger’ and ‘Global Forum for Food and Agriculture’.